Contents

 - Certification

 The objective of the application phase is to determine the suitability of the company and its products for halal certification.
-This can preliminarily be done by completing an application here: Apply for Halal Certification.
+This can preliminarily be done by completing this application.
 The online application takes approximately 4-7 minutes to complete.

 Once received, a member of the AHF team will review the application to determine if the company and its products are suitable for certification.
 Fundamentally, at this preliminary, the reviewer is seeking to determine whether or not there is alcohol or non-halal animal derivatives in the product.